kiazamiri/IoT-Project/README.md

 ![Smart City](https://raw.githubusercontent.com/kiazamiri/IoT-Project/master/images/iota-smart_city_components_desktop.jpg)
 ## Project
 My project is to design and implement a GPRS/WiFi gateway for IoT devices.
-The goal is to first measure different data that are necessary for smart city servers such as humidity, temperature, air pollution etc. and send them using an Arduino Uno board and a SIM800L module to a virtual server.
+The goal is to first measure different data that are necessary for smart city servers such as humidity, temperature, air pollution etc. and send them using an Arduino Uno board and a SIM800L module (2nd generation) to a virtual server.
 This system can be deployed across the city for gathering data and processing them.

 **Design and Coding**: For this project, we need wires, SIM800L module, Arduino Uno board, a sim card, regulator and a power supply.
 Since we are using a SIM800L module, we need a sim card for transmitting data and the supply for this module is between 3.8 and 4.2 volts.
-For saving the data, I have made a virtual server on the ***Thingspeak*** website.
+For saving the data, I have made a virtual server on the [***Thingspeak***](https://thingspeak.com/) website.
 The code for the Arduino board is like below and was written in Arduino IDE software.

 The apikey that was used in the code was provided by the Thingspeak website.
 The apn for our specific sim card was **mcinet**.
 The server on Thingspeak uses GET to update.